twincitiespublictelevision/libmvault/README.md

 }
 ```

-2. Run `composer update` to pull in the package
+2. Run `composer require twincitiespublictelevision/libmvault:dev-master` to pull in the package